tiaradwiputri/quiz-handson-c1/quiz.md

 Based on the prediction value above, try to answer the following question.

-6. How many prediction does our model generate for each class?
+6. How many prediction does our model_logistic generate for each class?
   - [ ] class 0 = 714, class 1 = 715
   - [ ] class 0 = 524, class 1 = 905
   - [ ] class 0 = 592, class 1 = 837